National Registry of Historic Places

 Can be viewed from the 200/300 blocks of East First Street.
 This building is closed to the public and is not safe to enter.

 “The Times-Mountaineer” merged from two previous papers and was the direct descendant of the oldest newspaper in Eastern Oregon, which was published for a while in this building.
 “The Dalles Times,” traced its lineage to the military paper published at Fort Dalles.
 The Dalles Chronicle was an upstart, published in competition with the Times-Mountaineer beginning in 1890 and ultimately supplanting it.
 The newspaper was founded amid a dispute over the city’s water service.
 For a history of The Dalles Chronicle click here.
-Archives of over a century of newspapers going back to Civil War days are housed at The Dalles Chronicle, which is now located at 315 E. Federal Street, The Dalles, Oregon 97058.
-(541) 296-2141.
+Archives of over a century of newspapers going back to Civil War days are housed at Columbia Gorge Discovery Center, which is located at 5000 Discovery Drive, The Dalles, Oregon 97058.
+(541) 296-8600.
 Copies of these newspapers are archived on microfilm at The Dalles Wasco County Library.

 Second Wasco County Courthouse (1883) and Clock Tower Ales